Vendors are central to the life and viability of a farmers market. At the same time, conflicts involving vendors are a real possibility. For example:

 - A vendor might be displeased with the booth/stall assignment.

-- A vendor might use tactics to market product and attract customers that are disagreeable to customers or other vendors.
+- A vendor might use tactics that are disagreeable to customers or other vendors to market products and attract customers.

 - Vendors may conflict with each other over pricing or product selection.